cal-poly-csc530-2214/rosette-123-grant-1/README.md

 I feel like I just keep uploading pdfs, but I did rename some of them and added in a notes pdf to keep track of what I've been doing.
 I remember things better when I write them down so it's mostly definitions and what not.
 These definitions are important though, because I feel like much of rosette embodies them and uses them throughout the system. (like model in rosette and intepretation in hw)

+# Update 5

+Read over all the slides up until hw 1 is due.

+The algorithms seem cool and should've implemented them bc logic isn't very fun haha.

+I approached problem 6 as I want to code the graph coloring program, but figured I needed to understand the problem better before I did that.
+I think my work shows my process well, but I'm still challenged in converting it to CNF/answering the last part.
+I've already spent a long time on this assignment but since we have had so many extensions I wanna try and do the graph coloring.